+2.2.
+Multiple-Valued Response Types

-a multiple-valued response type is defined, then it is RECOMMENDED that the following encoding rules be applied for the issued response.
+When a multiple-valued response type is defined, it is RECOMMENDED that the following encoding rules be applied for the issued response from the Authorization Endpoint.

-If, in a request, response_type includes only values that require the server to return data fully encoded within the query string then the returned data in the response for this multiple-valued response_type MUST be fully encoded within the query string.
+The all parameters returned from the Authorization Endpoint SHOULD use the same Response Mode.
 This recommendation applies to both success and error responses.

-If, in a request, response_type includes any value that requires the server to return data fully encoded within the fragment then the returned data in the response for this multiple-valued response_type MUST be fully encoded within the fragment.
-This recommendation applies to both success and error responses.
+Rationale: This significantly simplifies Client parameter processing.
+It also can have positive performance benefits, as described below.

-Rationale: Whenever response_type values include fragment encoded parts, a User-Agent Client component must be involved to complete processing of the response.
+For instance, if a response includes fragment encoded parts, a User-Agent Client component must be involved to complete processing of the response.
 If a new query parameter is added to the Client URI, it will cause the User-Agent to re-fetch the Client URI, causing discontinuity of operation of the User-Agent based Client components.
 If only fragment encoding is used, the User-Agent will simply reactivate the Client component, which can then process the fragment and also convey any parameters to a Client host as necessary, e.g., via XmlHttpRequest.
 Therefore, full fragment encoding always results in lower latency for response processing.

-Furthermore, there are security implications to encoding values in the query string.
-The HTTP Referer header includes query parameters, and so any values encoded in query parameters will leak to third parties.
-Thus, while it is safe to encode an Authorization Code as a query parameter when using a Confidential Client (because it can't be used without the Client Secret, which third parties won't have), more sensitive information such as Access Tokens and ID Tokens MUST NOT be encoded in the query string.

-This specification uses "SHOULD" rather than "MUST" when specifying the use of fragment encoding to leave open the possibility of using other safe parameter transmission mechanisms in the future, such as postMessage.
-These "SHOULDs" MUST NOT be interpreted as permitting query encoding.